-The 30 Best TV Shows on Stan
+The very best TV shows streaming on Stan

 Stream for free tonight with these trials

 How do you describe a show like Twin Peaks when there is nothing else quite like Twin Peaks.
-The inciting mystery of Laura Palmer’s death sets up this mind-bending clash of enigmatic, otherworldy characters and quaint small-town traditions.
+The inciting mystery of Laura Palmer’s death sets up this mind-bending clash of enigmatic, otherworldly characters and quaint small-town traditions.

 Not only is Stan home to the original series from 1991, it also has exclusive streaming rights to the 2017 revival season.

-Whether you’re more Dunder-Mifflin than Wernham-Hogg, more Tim than Jim, or despise Dwight more than you do Gareth, both versions are available to stream on Stan.
+Whether you’re more Dunder Mifflin than Wernham Hogg, more Tim than Jim, or despise Dwight more than you do Gareth, both versions are available to stream on Stan.

-Regular Show sits alongside Adventure Time as the kind of kids show that’s perfectly acceptable for all ages but particularly enjoyed by adults thanks to some truly top-notch comedy writing.
+Regular Show sits alongside Adventure Time as the kind of kids’ show that’s perfectly acceptable for all ages but particularly enjoyed by adults thanks to its truly top-notch comedy writing.
 If you can’t possibly handle another episode of Paw Patrol, give Regular Show a whirl.

 The best remedy for the lingering migraine left by Scrubs Season 9 is a heavy dose of Seasons 1 to 8.

 There’s simply no placebo that can replace the potent chemistry between Sacred Heart’s most lovable personalities: JD, Elliot, Carla, Turk, Dr. Cox, Kelso, and, of course, The Todd.

 When Parks and Recreation first released back in 2009, it seemed like an attempt to replicate the success of The Office.